 What is the Wing Chun Stance for?

 To put it simply, Kim Yeung Ma is first and foremost for training.
-It is not meant to be seen in a fight.
-It is not a Wing Chun fighting stance, it is for building the all-important structure.
+It is NOT meant to be seen in a fight.
+Nor is it a Wing Chun fighting stance, it is for building your structure and root.
+In other words, it is for building your body into a Wing Chun weapon…. from the ground up.
 All of the empty-hand forms of Wing Chun (Siu Nim Tao, Chum Kiu, and Bil Jee) start in Kim Yeung Ma, and they end in Kim Yeung Ma.
 It is at the core of any practitioner’s solo training.

 Wing Chun Stance Basics

 The basics of the Wing Chun stance are easy to get down, but to master it, is another matter.
-At our school, The Dragon Institute, we have a list of things which make for a good, solid Kim Yeung Ma.
+At our school, The Dragon Institute, we have a list of things which make for a good, solid Kim Yeung Ma (Note: these are also in our Online Wing Chun program).

 Starting from the bottom, we have Lok Ma, which is lowering your center of gravity and gripping the ground with your feet.
 We have an entire planet beneath our feet to draw our power from, after all, and keeping your center low makes connecting to that power easier.